jekuer/jekuer/README.md

 <br>

 ## 🔭 Explore
-- my public Open Source repositories below.
+- my popular open-source repositories below.
 - my Medium posts.
 - my personal website with some more background information.
 - my LinkedIn profile for the more professional CV.